As the college basketball offseason unfolds, Creighton’s men’s basketball team is making headlines with its activity in the transfer portal.

 The Creighton basketball program experienced numerous key departures this offseason.
 Some of them include:

-- Pop Isaacs: The 6-foot-2-inch guard demonstrated his exceptional skills as a sharpshooting guard by earning All-Big 12 honors during the 2023-24 season.
+The 6’2″ guard demonstrated his exceptional skills as a sharpshooting guard by earning All-Big 12 honors during the 2023-24 season.
 Following his offseason transfer to Creighton, Isaacs averaged 16.3 points, 4.8 rebounds, and 3.9 assists in the 2024-25 season.
+He has committed to Houston.

 Impact on Creighton’s Season

 The transfer activity completely reshapes how the Bluejays structure their starting lineup.
-The departure of Miller and Isaacs creates challenges in team depth, leadership and consistency in key moments.
+Losing Isaacs, Miller, and King creates challenges in team depth and experience, particularly in high-pressure situations.

-Head Coach Greg McDermott will need to adapt his coaching strategy to address the gaps left by the outgoing players.
-Freeman’s presence in the paint could influence McDermott to implement post-centric offensive strategies that complement the team’s perimeter shooting.
+Head coach Greg McDermott will need to adapt his coaching strategy to address the gaps left by the outgoing players.
+Freeman’s presence may tilt the Bluejays toward more post-oriented offense sets that complement Graves’ and Dix’s outside ability.

 Future Outlook